OSGeo/gdal/doc/source/drivers/vector/dgnv8.rst

 Generally speaking any concept of complex objects, and cells as associated components is lost.
 Each component of a complex object or cell is treated as a independent feature.
+The configuration option :decl_configoption:`DGN_CELL_HEADER_ORIGIN` is the only available support to treat cell headers differently.
+If this option is set to YES, only one feature is generated for each cell header.
+The origin of the cell header (2D or 3D point) is used to generate the feature geometry.
+The name of the cell header is stored in the `Text` attribute.
+Inner elements are not generated if this option is set.

 User data linkage
 -----------------